Posted By Chris Dimick on March 1, 2012

 Personal representatives of patients are empowered by HIPAA to be able to complete patient access requests in the place of a patient.
 These personal representatives are specifically defined to be the parties that make healthcare decisions for a patient under state law.
 If a person has been given medical power of attorney for an individual, they have the right to request access to another person’s medical records.
 The person asking for access on another person’s behalf may be required to fill out a request form or make the request in writing.

 Select Your Records

 The access request form also will ask what specific information you would like to have copied.

 Knowing exactly what records you want or need can be difficult.
 Patients who are unsure can ask an HIM professional to help them narrow down their requests, according to Jennifer Miller, MHIS, RHIA, director of HIM and compliance officer at Loma Linda University Healthcare, based in Loma Linda, CA.*

 A medical record can often be hundreds of pages long, so being selective is important.
 If you don’t know the records you want, knowing what you want them for can help an HIM professional guide you to the proper documents.

-Increasingly patients have the ability to request the format in which they would like to receive their records.
+Patients have the ability to request the format in which they would like to receive their records.
 For facilities using an electronic health record system, the medical record may be available on CD, DVD, USB flash drive, or sent via secure e-mail.

-Additionally, larger facilities are increasingly creating Web-based portals that allow patients direct access to their information.
+Additionally, larger facilities are increasingly creating web-based portals that allow patients direct access to their information.

-It is important to note that patients have a right to a copy of their record, not the original.
+It is important to note that patients have the right to a copy of their record, not the original.
 The original record belongs to the healthcare facility.
 It is a document they must maintain for legal and business purposes.

 Bring a Photo ID